Martina-Culikova/english-for-designers/thesislightningtalk.md

+# Fragments of Reality: Collage as a Reflection of Humankind

-# Thesis Lightning Talk
+### Thesis Lightning Talk

 **Video presentation**

 **Slides**

-## Fragments of Reality: Collage as a Reflection of Humankind

 ### Abstract